AniketFirke/AniketFirke/README.md

 # Hey there!
 I'm <a href = "https://www.linkedin.com/in/aniket-firke-ab0405239/"> Mr.Aniket A Firke</a>.
 Welcome to my GitHub👋

-Hello!
-I am a dedicated student studying a B.Tech in Computer Science & Engineering at MIT, Chhatrapati Sambhajinagar.
-I have a strong interest in development and am a motivated student who is constantly ready to delve into and grasp new ideas in the area, especially in software development and cloud technologies..

-- Frontend Development
-- Backend Development
-- Full-Stack Development
-- Software Development & Engineer
+I am a highly motivated and enthusiastic AWS Cloud Engineer with a strong understanding of cloud computing principles and AWS services.
+I am dedicated to delivering exceptional results while continuously enhancing my skills and technical expertise.
+With a solid work ethic, sharp attention to detail, and a passion for learning, I am excited to embark on my career in the AWS Cloud domain.
+I am to contribute my knowledge and energy to a forward-thinking organization that values innovation, professional growth, and continuous development.

 - Cloud Technologies
+- AWS Engineer
+- DevOps Engineer
+- System Developer
+- Web Development

 ## Languages, Tools and Technologies 🚀